 Pauline Rowe, LCIT’s South Ward Candidate, narrowly missed out.

-In the 2016 Council Elections Karress Rhodes was elected as a South Ward LCIT Councillor.
-Once again the LCIT team has the balance of Power, with five Labor and four Liberal Councillors.
+At the 2016 Council Elections Karress Rhodes was elected as a South Ward LCIT Councillor and re-elected in 2021.
+Karress resigned from the LCIT team in April 2022.

 Mayor of Liverpool (1990-1991), Colin formed the Liverpool Community Independents Team (LCIT) in 1994 with Alf Vella.
 Colin spent 17 years on Council from 1987-2004.